grantmcdermott/mixtape_learnr-ff/README.md

 [`ggplot2`](https://ggplot2.tidyverse.org).
 While these three libraries get us 90% of the way towards replicating all of the code examples in the book, we occasionally have to grab a specialty library for some particular section (e.g. synthetic control).
-I also use the [`haven`](https://haven.tidyverse.org) library to pull in the proprietary (boo!)
-Stata data format files that Scott uses in his book.
+I also use the (new) [`causaldata`](https://github.com/NickCH-K/causaldata) package to pull in the datasets that Scott uses in his book.

 You can install all of the necessary libraries simply by opening up the repo's R project (click on the `mixtape_learnr-ff.Rproj` file) and running the following